Help

 KEGG Software

-KEGG Mapping Tools
+KEGG Analysis Tools

 KEGG MapperKEGG mapping against PATHWAY/BRITE/MODULE databases, as well as NETWORK/DISEASE databases for human data [reference]